 If the once-weekly dose is missed, instruct patients to take one tablet on the morning after they remember and return to taking one tablet once-a-week, as originally scheduled on their chosen day.
 Patients should not take two tablets on the same day.

 Delayed-release tablets: 35 mg, yellow, oval-shaped, and engraved with EC 35 on one side.

 Atelvia is contraindicated in patients with the following conditions:

-- Known hypersensitivity to any component of this product.
-Angioedema, generalized rash and bullous skin reactions, some severe, have been reported [see Adverse Reactions (6.2)]
+• Known hypersensitivity to any component of this product.
+Angioedema, generalized rash, bullous skin reactions, Stevens-Johnson syndrome and toxic epidermal necrolysis , have been reported [see Adverse Reactions (6.2)]

 Atelvia contains the same active ingredient found in Actonel®.
 A patient being treated with Actonel should not receive Atelvia.

 Atelvia, like other bisphosphonates administered orally, may cause local irritation of the upper gastrointestinal mucosa.
 Because of these possible irritant effects and a potential for worsening of the underlying disease, caution should be used when Atelvia is given to patients with active upper gastrointestinal problems (such as known Barrett’s esophagus, dysphagia, other esophageal diseases, gastritis, duodenitis or ulcers) [see Contraindications (4), Adverse Reactions (6.1), Information for Patients (17)].